Davie Fulton: Political career

 He was brought home from the war by the Conservative Party and won a seat by 100 votes in the House of Commons of Canada in the 1945 general election.

-In 1949 he introduced legislation to criminalize the publication, distribution, and sale of crime comics, as the result of a murder by two Yukon teens that was blamed on the influence of the crime comics which the perpetrators had read.
+In 1949, he introduced legislation to criminalize the publication, distribution, and sale of crime comics, as the result of a murder by two Yukon teens that was blamed on the influence of the crime comics which the perpetrators had read.
+Crime comics remained prohibited in Canada until 2018, when Bill C-51 became law.

 He ran for the leadership of the Progressive Conservative Party of Canada at the 1956 leadership convention, placing third behind John Diefenbaker.

 When Diefenbaker led the party to victory in the 1957 election, he appointed Fulton to Cabinet as Minister of Justice.
 As Minister, Fulton was involved in negotiations to patriate the Canadian Constitution, and developed the "Fulton–Favreau formula".
 In 1962, he became Minister of Public Works.
 His cousin, Albert McPhillips, was Parliamentary Secretary to the Minister of Fisheries around this time.

 He resigned from Cabinet in 1963, when he decided to leave federal politics and take the leadership of the British Columbia Progressive Conservative Party.
 His efforts to revive the provincial Tories in BC were a failure, and he returned to the House of Commons in the 1965 election.

 Fulton stood as a candidate at the 1967 federal PC leadership convention, and placed third behind Robert Stanfield and Dufferin Roblin.

 After losing his seat in the 1968 election, he retired from politics and returned to the law.
-In 1973, he became a justice on the British Columbia Supreme Court, and served until 1981.
-From 1986 to 1992, he served as a commissioner on the International Joint Commission.
+In 1973, he became a justice on the British Columbia Supreme Court, and served until 1981, resigning as a result of impaired driving conviction.